Tarotoo-com/tarotoo-tarot-dataset/README.md

 Concept DOI (always resolves to the latest version): [10.5281/zenodo.21268290](https://doi.org/10.5281/zenodo.21268290).
 See also [`CITATION.cff`](CITATION.cff); a new DOI is issued for each tagged release.

-## For entertainment and self-reflection purposes
+## Intended Use

-Tarot readings are for entertainment and self-reflection only — not medical, legal, financial, or mental-health advice.
+This dataset is intended for educational, research, creative, entertainment, and self-reflection purposes.
+It should not be used as a substitute for medical, legal, financial, mental-health, or other professional advice.